Postgraduate research by subject area:

 Registration and Enrolment

-You will be able to register and enrol for the academic year 2021/22 from early August.
-Please note the latest date for registration and enrolment is 11 October 2021.
+You will be able to register for the academic year 2022/23 from early August.
+The latest date for completion of programme registration and enrolment onto courses is Friday 30 September 2022.

 When does teaching start?

-The academic year will commence on 13 September 2021, during which time you will be expected to participate in relevant academic inductions.
-Teaching officially starts on 20 September 2021.
+The academic year will commence on Monday 12 September 2022, during which time you will be expected to participate in relevant academic induction events.

-Information on arrangements for individual programmes will be shared by SPS programme administrators in advance of the start of teaching.
+Information on arrangements for individual programmes will be shared by SSPS programme administrators in advance of the start of teaching.

 Do I need to be in Glasgow to study my programme?